kevinrineer/kevinrineer.github.io/prototype/content/blog/tech/windows-unprompted-restart.md

 This is where I shill for Linux and rant.
 I use Linux at home as my daily driver (Fedora Atomic - Aurora).
 I have never experienced a forced, unprompted restart on Linux *for anything*.
 When updating software, there is no breach of user control, no violating the principle of least surprise, and, most importanly, no "WTF just happened".

-The Linux packaging ecosystem right now is so nice that I have been using `unattended-upgrades` on debian systems and `dnf-automatic` for rpm-based systems.
+The Linux packaging ecosystem right now is so nice to me that I have been using `unattended-upgrades` on debian systems and `dnf-automatic` for rpm-based systems.
 Each of those have configurations about when to automatically reboot (such as "never", if desired).
-The motd will tell me if a system restart is required if it hasn't been rebooted, but I've been running "reboot at 04:00 AM" for 2 years as my rule for servers and I have not yet seen an issue.
-For my home desktop, Aurora just pulls the latest image down every so often and I just have to remember to reboot.
-It's so dreadfully easy!
+The motd will tell me if a system restart is required if it hasn't been rebooted and I can check `/var/log/reboot-required.pkgs` for which package install requires the restart.
+I've been running "reboot at 04:00 AM" for 2 years as my rule for servers and I have not yet seen an issue once!
+For my home desktop, Aurora just pulls the latest image down every so often and I just have to remember to reboot on a regular basis.
+It's so dreadfully easy.

-In my strongly held opionion, this isn't a minor gripe with Windows; it's a fundamental flaw in Windows' handling of critical system events in a mixed-privilege environment where you are punished for following the principle of least privilege.
+In my strongly held opionion, this ain't no small gripe with Windows; it's a major issue with how Windows upholds backwards compatibility at all costs; it's a fundamental flaw in Windows' handling of critical system events in a mixed-privilege environment where you are *punished* for following the principle of least privilege.
 The Windows Installer (or the whole system supporting it) needs to grow up into the 20th century.
 There /must/ be a mechanism to communicate a pending system restart to all active user sessions, even if the restart command originated from an isolated process.
-I'd take a "the machine will undergo a forced restart in 5 minutes" OS notification over the current status quo of nothing.
+I'd take a "the machine will undergo a forced restart in 5 minutes" OS notification over the current status quo of instant restart.

-Its no friggin' surprise that the average Windows user tends to not update their software.
+Its no friggin' surprise that the average Windows user tends to not update their software, ever.
 Each software update is a butthole clencher.

 Rant over.
 Signing off.